StreamX Delivery Service

 quasar.application.instance-id=<default value is generated UUID>

-Then such configuration as below is applied to given channel:
+is applied to given channel.

 Delivery Function